eros404/BandcampSync/README.md

 ## Introduction

-BandcampSync is tool that make easier to download your Bandcamp collection on a local device.
+BandcampSync is a tool that make easier to download your Bandcamp collection on a local device.

 ### Warnings